 The Company's revenues are derived from the sale of its crude oil and natural gas production.
 The prices for oil and gas remain extremely volatile and sometimes experience large fluctuations as a result of relatively small changes in supply, weather conditions, economic conditions and government actions.
-From time to time, the Company enters into derivative financial instruments (forward sales or swaps) to hedge oil and gas price risks for the production volumes to which the hedge relates.
-The hedges reduce the Company's exposure on the hedged volumes to decreases in commodity prices and limit the benefit the Company might otherwise have received from any increases in commodity prices while allowing realization of the full benefit from any increases in commodity prices.
+From time to time, the Company enters into derivative financial instruments to manage oil and gas price risk.

+The Company utilizes fixed price "swaps", which reduce the Company's exposure to decreases in commodity prices and limit the benefit the Company might otherwise have received from any increases in commodity prices.

-The Company also enters into price "collars" to reduce the risk of changes in oil and gas prices.
+The Company utilizes price "collars" to reduce the risk of changes in oil and gas prices.
 Under these arrangements, no payments are due by either party so long as the market price is above the floor price set in the collar and below the ceiling.
 If the price falls below the floor, the counter-party to the collar pays the difference to the Company and if the price is above the ceiling, the counter-party receives the difference from the Company.

-Callon has purchased "puts" as another form of hedging to reduce risk of changes in oil and gas prices.
+Callon has purchased "puts" as another form of derivative which reduces the Company's exposure to decreases in oil and gas prices while allowing realization of the full benefit from any increases in oil and gas prices.
 If the price falls below the puts, the counter-party pays the difference to the Company.

-The Company enters into these various agreements from time to time to reduce the effects of volatile oil and gas prices and does not enter into hedge transactions for speculative purposes.
-However, certain of the Company's positions may not be designated as hedges for accounting purposes.
+The Company enters into these various agreements from time to time to reduce the effects of volatile oil and gas prices and does not enter into derivative transactions for speculative purposes.
+However, certain of the Company's derivative positions may not be designated as hedges for accounting purposes.

-See Note 3 to the Consolidated Financial Statements for a description of the Company's hedged position at March 31, 2005.
+See Note 3 to the Consolidated Financial Statements for a description of the Company's hedged position at June 30, 2005.
 There have been no significant changes in market risks faced by the Company since the end of 2004.